kevincjhung/Mood_Tracker_Express/README.md

     ✅ Mood component - a component that displays a single mood ✅ MoodForm component - a component that allows users to create a new mood or edit an existing mood ✅ App - main component
-    ✅ Order the list of moods by date (works, but cannot toggle between sorts) ✅ Order the list of moods by rating (works, but cannot toggle between sorts)
+    ✅ Order the list of moods by date
+    ✅ Order the list of moods by rating

 ### Back end